PardisTaghavi/PardisTaghavi.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2024.06* NSF Subaward for Autonomous Vehicle Perception Testing at MCity.
-- *2021.09* Graduated Summa Cum Laude from Politecnico di Torino University
+- *2021.09* Graduated Summa Cum Laude from Politecnico di Torino University.
 - *2018.09* Won TOPolito Scholarship: Awarded to the top 10 students of the engineering school.
 # 📖 Educations
 - *2022.01 - (now)*, PhD Student, Texas A&M University